newrelic/newrelic-opentelemetry-examples/other-examples/collector/internal-telemetry-infra-relationships/README.md

 ## Requirements

-- Your infrastructure must be instrumented which means container and/or host entities show up in NR.
-We recommend using the [nr-k8s-otel-collector](https://github.com/newrelic/helm-charts/tree/master/charts/nr-k8s-otel-collector) helm chart.
 - You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 This example was tested on [AWS EKS](https://aws.amazon.com/eks/) with Amazon Linux nodes.
 The steps for achieving a container relationship should be universal for all k8s clusters - they also work on local clusters like `kind` or `minikube`.
+- Your infrastructure must be instrumented with one of our OTel infrastructure agents.
+We recommend using the [nr-k8s-otel-collector](https://github.com/newrelic/helm-charts/tree/master/charts/nr-k8s-otel-collector) helm chart for containers and [nrdot-collector-host](https://github.com/newrelic/nrdot-collector-releases/blob/main/distributions/nrdot-collector-host/README.md) for hosts, see instructions below.
+Please note that we're actively working on `nr-k8s-otel-collector` emitting host entities compatible with relationship synthesis which will eliminate the need for `nrdot-collector-host` but until that is done, there will be some overlap in the host telemetry these solutions scrape.
+If you are only interested in container relationships, you can follow the instructions below to skip installing it.
 - The host relationship is synthesized based on the `host.id` attribute matching up on the host and collector telemetry.
 The determination of this attribute heavily depends on your environment and is driven by the `resourcedetectionprocessor` which does not support local clusters out-of-the-box.
 You might be able to make it work by tweaking the processor configuration, but we won't cover this here as there are too many variables involved.
 - [A New Relic account](https://one.newrelic.com/)
 - [A New Relic license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#license-key)